Skip to main content

 Global Visiting Student Program

-Saint Louis University offers college students from partner institutions in China an opportunity to experience academic and college life at SLU in the student’s desired area of study.
+Saint Louis University offers college students from partner institutions in China an opportunity to experience academic and college life at SLU-St. Louis or SLU-Madrid.

-The Global Visiting Student Program is offered in both the fall and spring semesters, and students will have the opportunity to take classes at SLU's main campus in the U.S. Students also have the option to enroll in the program for one academic year, beginning in the fall semester and ending in the spring.
+The Global Visiting Student Program is offered in both the fall and spring semesters, and students will have the opportunity to take classes at SLU's main campus in the U.S. or SLU's Madrid campus in Spain.

 Apply to the Global Visiting Scholars Program